bottlenoselabs/c2ffi/README.md

 Convert a C header `.h` to a FFI (foreign function interface) `.json` data structure for the purposes of generating bindings to other languages.

-For differences between the other GitHub project under the same name [https://github.com/rpav/c2ffi](https://github.com/rpav/c2ffi) please read
+For differences between the other GitHub project under the same name [https://github.com/rpav/c2ffi](https://github.com/rpav/c2ffi) please read [this section](#differences-between-httpsgithubcomrpavc2ffi).

 ## Background: Why?